Vision & History

 As Fly Ranch has evolved, so too has Burning Man Nonprofit.
 Today, it supports a thriving global network of community, artistic, and ecological projects, including:

-Fly Ranch plays a vital role in supporting Burning Man's nonprofit programs and initiatives, contributing to community-building, artistic, philanthropic, and ecological endeavors.
-Fly Ranch supports Burning Man Nonprofit fundraising; Black Rock City teams, staff, and geopolitical relationships; local partnerships, students, and projects; public benefit in Northern Nevada; and a global network.
+Fly plays a vital role in Burning Man's nonprofit programs, community-building, and artistic, ecological, and philanthropic work.
 Since 2016 Fly has cost $2.7M, made $2.3M, saved over $1M in water for Black Rock City, and originated projects that have led to eight figure gifts for Burning Man Nonprofit.
-Fly is a net positive financially and culturally for Burning Man Project and contributes in the following ways:
+Fly is a net positive financially and culturally for Burning Man on many levels:

 Sustainable Solutions